 Rachel E. Dubrofsky

-Assistant Professor (and Affiliated Asst.
-Professor, Departments of Humanities & Cultural Studies and Women's & Gender Studies)
+Associate Professor (and Affiliated Associate Professor, Departments of Humanities & Cultural Studies and Women's & Gender Studies)

 critical/cultural studies, media studies, gender, race, digital media, reality TV, surveillance